Canadian Bacon: Plot

-In Niagara Falls, New York, military businessman R. J. Hacker closes down his weapons manufacturing plant, Hacker Dynamics.
+In Niagara Falls, New York, at the end of the Cold War, military businessman R. J. Hacker closes down his weapons manufacturing plant Hacker Dynamics.
 Thousands of former employees are outraged.
 Sheriff Bud Boomer and his deputy/girlfriend Honey prevent the despondent former Hacker employee Roy Boy from committing suicide at Niagara Falls.

-At a conference held at Hacker Dynamics, Hacker pins the blame for the shutdown of his business on the visiting President of the United States.
+At a auction of weaponry produced by Hacker Dynamics, to offset Hacker’s loss of profits, Hacker pins the blame for the shutdown of his business on the visiting President of the United States.
 The President defends his own belief that the children's future is more important than war which has caused major decline in his approval rating.

-After the press conference where Boomer saves the President from an assassination attempt, the latter confides in General Dick Panzer and National Security Advisor Stuart Smiley (who secretly has ties with Hacker) that he is unhappy about not having an enemy to engage with.
+After the press conference where Boomer saves the President from an assassination attempt by Roy Boy, the President confides in General Dick Panzer and National Security Advisor Stuart Smiley (who secretly has ties with Hacker) that he is unhappy about not having an enemy to engage with.

 Boomer eventually criticizes Canadian beer in an offensive manner while attending a hockey game with Honey, Roy Boy, and deputy sheriff Kabral Jabar between the neighboring nations in Niagara Falls, Ontario causing a brawl to break out.
 The ensuing riot ends up on the news the next day and catches Stuart's attention.
 Stuart collects more information about Canada from CIA agent Gus and suggests Canada as their new enemy during a cabinet meeting.

 Before long, U.S. television channels are littered with anti-Canada propaganda which Boomer believes wholeheartedly.
 He prepares for war by distributing guns to Honey, Roy Boy, and Kabral.
 He also helps form a local militia.
 After they apprehend Gus and a group of Americans "dressed as Canadians" attempting to destroy a hydroelectric plant despite Gus's protests that they are just Americans, they sneak across the border to litter on Canadian lands which leads to Honey being left behind and arrested by the Mounties.
 In a rescue attempt, Boomer, Roy Boy, and Kabral sneak into a Canadian power plant and cause a countrywide blackout.
 When the President learns of this, Stuart orders the Omega Force to remove Boomer from Canada before it is too late as Boomer gets separated from Kabral and Roy Boy.